 No wonder Kaziranga was left with just 12 rhinos in 1900.
 Only with strict protection and enlightened management did the numbers recover somewhat.”

-We are told by Rajan Chaudhary in Bardia National Park.
-In Nepal the royal family, on the other hand, valued the animals as dangerous and thrilling quarry for sport hunting.
 Upon overthrowing the Shah dynasty in 1846, Jung Bahadur Rana, the founder of the country’s last royal line, declared the rhino a “royal animal” that only the ruling family and its guests could pursue.
 The same year, Chitwan was established as a private hunting reserve.

 Subsequently, Nepalese royalty and visiting European dignitaries slaughtered, according to Mishra, 39 tigers and 18 rhinos in 1911.
-Lord Lithgow, Britain’s viceroy to Indias hunt, saw 120 tigers, 27 leopards, 15 bears, and 38 rhinos being massacred, in 1938.
+Lord Lithgow, Britain’s viceroy to the Indias hunt, saw 120 tigers, 27 leopards, 15 bears, and 38 rhinos being massacred, in 1938.
 It was not until 1972 that hunting was outlawed in Nepal except in one reserve in the Himalayas.

 “Blame it all on over hunting and extensive loss of habitat,”